putska/Invoicer/README.md

 ## Overview

 This is the CSE Portal file.
-This is starting with field labor but will evolve.
-And more things will be added. another thing.lala
+Our first module is for labor.

 ## Tutorial